edysfy/Group_website/sysImp.md

 # Front End - Angular, Details of implementation

 ### Angular Material
 We heavily relied on the use of the [Angular Material](https://material.angular.io) library.
-This us provided pre-build UI components, that can be styled easily. <br/>
+This us provided pre-build UI components, that can be styled easily.
+Any word starting with 'mat-' is a component from Angular Material. <br/>
 #### Mapbox
 We used the [Mapbox API](https://docs.mapbox.com/mapbox-gl-js/api/), which provided us with a customizable map.
 That met our needs adequately. <br/><br/>
 The implementation of these API's are mentioned in more detail throughout the rest of the application.